lbryio/lbry.com/content/faq/tipbot-reddit.md

 [Request Wallet Address](https://www.reddit.com/message/compose?to=lbryian&subject=Deposit&message=deposit)

 ### Withdraw
-Use this to withdraw your balance from your LBRY Reddit wallet to another LBRY wallet such as the wallet in your LBRY app, or to a LBC wallet on an exchange.
+Use this to withdraw your balance from your LBRY Reddit wallet to another LBRY wallet such as the wallet in your LBRY app, or to an LBRY exchange wallet.
 Performed via Reddit messaging.
 **Arguments:**
 `withdraw <address> <amount>`
 **Request:**